The Body-Care Market Is Booming, But Do We Really Need Butt Masks?

 Dr. Desai, on the other hand, sees more opportunity for the employment of actives.
 The dermatologist ranks helping patients select their best skin care routines as a top service that she provides — and something she does with every patient, whether they ask for it or not.
 “It’s really important to have a good preventative skin care routine for the body, but it does not need to be super elaborate,” she says.
 After ensuring patients are using sun protection and maintaining the skin barrier, she suggests preventative products, like vitamin C to help with free radical formation.

 “As a dermatologist, I would never say you need a toner for the body or the face — it’s one of those steps that, to me, delivers a small benefit,” she says.
 Similarly, not everyone will need to incorporate a body mask step into their weekly self-care session.
-But if tending to back acne, then the newly launched Kopari Pink Soufflé Body Mask with niacinamide and bentonite and kaolin clays is available.
-And there’s more to come: Brand founders from Mother Dirt, Boscia, Drunk Elephant, Hero Cosmetics and Dr. Rogers Restore all plan to expand body care offerings this year.
-Meanwhile, brands with mass appeal, like Dove, plan to launch body care spiked with vitamin C and salicylic acid next month.
+But if tending to back acne, Kopari Pink Soufflé Body Mask with niacinamide and bentonite and kaolin clays is available.
+Other body masks for treating body acne include European Wax Center TREAT Face & Body Detoxifying Mask and Coco & Eve's Bounce Body Masque.

+If you're looking for a more nourishing body treatment for a self-care body care moment, you'll like Soft Services' Smoothing Solution Calming Gel Exfoliant or their Clearing Clay Multi-Use Breakout Treatment.
+Other treatments you may like include the Alpha Beta® Exfoliating Body Treatment from Dr. Dennis Gross, Nécessaire's Body Serum, or Meanwhile, brands with mass appeal, like Dove, have their Body Love line, which features body care spiked with vitamin C and salicylic acid.

 But as it turns out, body care done right is so simple, it might not require all the market offers, much less inspire “ask me about my skin-care routine” videos — and maybe that’s for the best.
 “There's a million options available to everybody right now ... and what works for someone isn’t going to work for someone else.”
 Dr. Desai says.
 “So start sparingly, add in one thing at a time, and consult a board-certified dermatologist for what’s going to work best for you.”